actyx-contrib/actyx-project-cli/README.md

 ## Node application

-Create a new nodeJs with the `axp add node` command.
+Create a new Node.js with the `axp add node` command.
 It will setup *jest* for tests.

 Additional to this.
 The actyx manifest for a docker App is generated.